Teacher Training Programme with the Leicestershire Secondary SCITT

 Understanding the Pedagogy behind great teaching – progression through the teacher training programme

-While you need to spend a lot of time in schools to learn from your Class Teachers, Mentors, Lead Mentors and ITT Coordinators you also need the time to understand the theory behind what teachers do.
+While you need time in schools to learn from your Class Teachers, Mentors, Lead Mentors and ITT Coordinators, you also need the time to understand the theory behind what teachers do.
 To do this, you spend time working with great teachers, but in a dedicated space where we can focus on developing our skill.
 Let’s take questioning as an example of pedagogy that you learn.
-In our teacher training area, you learn from practising teacher, exactly what they do to achieve great results in the classroom.
+In our teacher training area, you learn from practising teachers, exactly what they do to achieve great results in the classroom.
 They will show you, step by step, how to do these things, so that you understand what you need to do.
 You do this as a whole cohort in a Core Learning Session, meaning you see a wide breadth of ideas and how it applies across all Secondary subjects.

 After the Core Learning Session, you have an advanced session with your Lead Subject Tutor (LST), an expert in your subject, who shows you exactly what it means to be a great teacher in your subject.
 They build on the learning from your previous session and show you how to develop this specifically in your subject.
 You explore the concept- What does it mean to be an expert in your subject?
 This is then linked to the area of pedagogy that you were learning.
 So, what does high-quality questioning look like in your subject?
 How do you utilise Bloom’s taxonomy (or other approaches) to extend learning, ensure understanding and deepen thinking?